Triqueon/MMM-PublicTransportBerlin/README.md

-# MMM-PublicTransportBerlin
+# MMM-PublicTransportSaarVV

-MMM-PublicTransportBerlin is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).
+MMM-PublicTransportSaarVV is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).

-It shows live public transport information for Berlin and Brandenburg based on [VBB-Hafas](http://www.hafas.de/company/referenzen/vbb) data.
+It shows live public transport information for the Saarland based on [Hafas](http://www.hafas.de/) data.
-Since it uses VBB data, the whole transport network is covered.
-So public transport in Brandenburg will work as well.
+Since it uses SaarVV data, the whole transport network is covered.
-MMM-PublicTransportBerlin uses the [vbb-hafas](https://github.com/derhuerst/vbb-hafas) REST API by [derhuerst](https://github.com/derhuerst).
+MMM-PublicTransportSaarVV uses the [hafas-client](https://github.com/derhuerst/hafas-client) REST API by [derhuerst](https://github.com/derhuerst).

 *Notes:*
 * *The module is working fine.
 But I think some value combinations could still lead to strange behaviour.
 I'd appreciate any error report.*